 As a sales intern, you’ll be working with the management team to help develop sales presentations, contact potential clients, determine their needs, and explain how your company’s renewable energy product can help them.
 Although this is an entry-level job, employers look for a candidate with a degree in sales, business, or marketing.

 9. Sales Consultant

 As a direct sales representative, sales consultants are champions of lead generation and client acquisitions.
-Their job is to help homeowners replace their money-leaking and polluting utility power, and transition to clean solar power.
+Their job is to help homeowners replace their money-leaking and polluting utility power so they can transition to clean solar power.

 This position calls for an ambitious individual with excellent communication skills and at least a high-school diploma.

 Working as a solar sales representative, you’ll generate leads and create home sales presentations, providing homeowners with information on alternative solutions to their energy needs.

 For this, you must show strong verbal communication skills and a professional demeanor.

 In this job, you’ll provide energy systems management services to customers of electric and natural gas energy conservation projects.

 As an energy efficiency consultant, you’ll also need to ensure that all projects and programs are accurate and in compliance with regulatory guidelines.

 In a way, the job is similar to that of a weatherization expert, one of the top climate change jobs in the world.